-Brainstorming creates the best results if conducted regularly, even if most ideas generated by this exercise turn out not to be verv useful.
-But as time progresses, new opportunities and arise some of the ideas become more useful and applicable under new circumstances
+Brainstorming creates the best results if conducted regularly, even if most ideas generated by this exercise turn out not to be very useful.
+But as time progresses, new opportunities arise and some of the ideas become more useful and applicable under new circumstances.